 Updated August 10, 2019

-The Mava Sports Knee Wraps are 72 inches long which is the perfect lenght for most people.
+The Mava Sports Knee Wraps are 72 inches long which is the perfect length for most people.

-The velro strap makes it very easy to adjust as tightly or as loosely as you want to.
-Easy to put on and always stays on.
+The velro strap design makes it very easy to adjust as tightly or as loosely as you want to.
+Easy to put on and does not slip.

 Which also makes them one of the most comfortable knee wraps to wear.

 If you always had trouble when closing the knee wraps, this one will get you doing the squats correctly and with ease.